trolit/unity-dev-console/README.md

 ## Repository info
 <p align="justify">
 Repository consists of Unity project with one template scene allowing to test console and scripts directory.
 I left some example commands which I found very useful in my team project for engineering thesis so take a look at them!
 Project was created on Unity 2018.3.12f1.
+I also tested it on 4th march, 2020 on Unity 2019.3.3f1 (64-bit).
+After upgrading version of devConsole project I did not have any errors, only some warnings.
+Ran project without any problems.
 </p>

 ## How passing parameters work?